Create a Yates account today!

 Capsicums are easy to grow at home, in either a vegie patch or in pots, and just a few plants will provide you with fresh capsicums for many months.

-Yates Capsicum Giant Bell is a vigorous capsicum variety that has bright green fruit which change to a rich sweet red at maturity.
+Yates Capsicum Giant Bell is a vigorous capsicum variety that produces vibrant green fruit, which transform into a rich sweet red at maturity.
 They can be eaten at any stage, green or red.

 Here are the easy steps to grow your own capsicums:

-• Throughout New Zealand during December, sow Yates Capsicum Giant Bell seeds 6 mm deep, direct where they are to grow or seedlings can be raised in trays of Yates Black Magic Seed Raising Mix and transplanted into their final position when they’re 5-7 cm tall.
+During December (even in the colder parts of the country), sow capsicum seeds 6mm deep, direct where they are to grow.
+Seedlings can also be raised in trays of Yates Black Magic Seed Raising Mix and transplanted into their final position when they’re 5-7cm tall.

 There’s nothing like fresh home-grown herbs to add flavour, colour and pizazz to your cooking.
 Chives are a great perennial herb to have on hand throughout the year.
 During the warmer months they add a mild onion flavour to salads, bruschetta and dips and during the cooler months they’re delicious in dishes like sun dried tomato & chive potato mash, quiche, pasta and pumpkin & chive soup.
 They also add a dash of bright green and their pretty purple bee-attracting flowers are also edible.